mogill/parallel-xml2json/README.md

 This is required for per-process data persistence during serial regions, without which all the required modules would need to be reloaded at each fork.

+### Function Parameters
+* `ems` - Global EMS object, used to manage parallelism in both the calling program and parse function
+* `nProcs` - Number of processes.
+The system may be over-subscribed.
+* `xmlFilename` - XML input Filename.
+* `emsFilename` - EMS output filename.
+* `XMLtag` - Only XML records matching this tag are converted to JSON.
+This tag may appear at any level of the hierarchy.
+* `max # tags` - A conservative estimate of the number of XML records in the file.
+* `blockSize` - Decompose the file into blocks of this size (in bytes).
+This is the length of each file read operation.
+* `blockOverlap` - Because an XML record may span more than one block, blocks must overlap by the Length of longest possible XML tag-data object.
+If underflow occurs, the parser will immediately exit.

 ## Future Work
 * Accept a user defined function that generates an unique key from the XML record and storing the key-value pair in EMS.
 * Sort results into original file order.

+## License
+This software and documentation is made available under the BSD license.
+Other commercial and open source licenses are available.